 1. Rothenburg Ob Der Tauber, Germany

-I first heard about this fairytale village from my parents who visited during their Honeymoon thirty years ago.
+I first heard about this European fairytale town from my parents who visited during their Honeymoon thirty years ago.
 Rothenburg ob der Tauber is walled village with colourful old houses, and a bit of a gruesome (but interesting!) history.
 I’ve been twice now and think it’s most magical during the holiday season with the lights, a small Christmas market and two incredible Christmas stores (Kathe Wohlfahrt).
 If you go, be sure to try the delicious Schneeballen pastries and take the evening walking tour with the Night Watchman.

 2. Brasov, Romania